-When it comes to location, the highest average paycheck ($75K annually) can be spotted in Orlando, Fla.; San Diego, Calif. (approximately $72K), the company's headquarter city of Spartanburg, S.C. ($59K), and Milwaukee, Wisc. ($50K) are the next top-paying cities.
-On the lower end is Bakersfield, Calif. at about $32K.
-The highest pay by state can be found in South Carolina, where salaries average out at around $60K per year.
+When it comes to location, the highest average paycheck (approximately $75K per year) can be spotted in Orlando, Fla.; San Diego, Calif. ($72K), the company's headquarter city of Spartanburg, S.C. (around $59K), and Milwaukee, Wisc. ($50K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at about $32K) is Bakersfield, Calif.
+By state, Denny's pays its South Carolina employees the most; the pay rate there is $60K annually.

 Years of Experience